SendiAp/Remaining/README.md

-## How do the trees get on the internet?
-They log on.
+## What's the difference between a hippo and a zippo?
+One is really heavy, the other is a little lighter.